tinpham1/5iveCoders/README.md

 # IMDB Data Analysis

-Question_1_your_name - What are the most common genres of movies released in the last decade?
+Question 1 - What are the most common genres of movies released in the last decade?

-Question_2_your_name - Which directors have the highest average IMDb ratings across their films?
+Question 2 - Which directors have the highest average IMDb ratings across their films?

-Question_3_your_name - What is the trend of movie runtimes over the years (e.g., are movies getting longer or shorter)?
+Question 3 - What is the trend of movie runtimes over the years (e.g., are movies getting longer or shorter)?

-Question_4_your_name - Which actors appear most frequently in high-rated movies (e.g., IMDb ratings > 8)?
+Question 4 - Which actors appear most frequently in high-rated movies (e.g., IMDb ratings > 8)?

-Question_5_your_name - How does budget correlate with IMDb rating (if additional budget data is added)?
+Question 5 - How does budget correlate with IMDb rating (if additional budget data is added)?

-Question_6_your_name - Which countries produce the highest number of movies in specific genres (e.g., Action, Drama)?
+Question 6 - Which countries produce the highest number of movies in specific genres (e.g., Action, Drama)?

-Question_7_your_name - What is the average IMDb rating of movies with a specific keyword in their plot (e.g., "alien")?
+Question 7 - What is the average IMDb rating of movies with a specific keyword in their plot (e.g., "alien")?

-Question_8_your_name - What is the distribution of MPAA ratings (e.g., PG, PG-13, R) across different genres?
+Question 8 - What is the distribution of MPAA ratings (e.g., PG, PG-13, R) across different genres?

 ---
 # GitHub Workflow